Database-master/assign1/README.md

 # Assignment 3 - Basic SQL Queries

 1. Copy the URL for this repository and clone it to your Cloud9 workspace: `git clone url`  where `url` is the URL for this repository
-2. Create the assign3 database: `mysql -u username < skyscrapers.sql`
+2. Change directories to the new folder and create the assign3 database: `mysql -u username < skyscrapers.sql`
-3. Paste the solutions to the following exercises in the assign3.sql file
+3. Paste the solutions to the following exercises in the `assign3.sql` file
-4. When you've completed the exercises, save the assign3.sql file.
+4. When you've completed the exercises, save the `assign3.sql` file.
 Commit and push your solutions to GitHub.
 ```
 git add .
 git commit -m "completed assignment 3"